mattyoung101/tamara/papers/thesis/pages/chapters/results.typ

 ) <fig:mux1bitmultitmr>

-Next, to determine if this actually has any effectiveness on the reliability of the circuit, the previous fault-injection tests were run on the `mux_1bit` circuit.
-X compares the reliability of the multi-TMR circuit to a regular TMR circuit.
+Next, to determine if this actually has any effectiveness on the reliability of the circuit, the previous fault-injection tests were run on the `mux_1bit` circuit. @fig:muxltiunprot compares the reliability of the multi-TMR circuit to a regular TMR circuit.

 #figure(